 Per the 2015 IRS memo, the purpose of the memorandum was to “implement procedures to improve the administration of the Service’s FBAR compliance program” and the procedures attached thereto “were developed to ensure consistency and effectiveness in the administration of FBAR penalties.
 They will help ensure FBAR penalty determinations are adequately supported and penalties are asserted in a fair and consistent manner.”
 Thus, via this memorandum, the IRS recognized what many practitioners at that time were complaining of – that some taxpayers were subjected to unfairly higher penalties than others based upon the lack of sufficient guidelines to reign in the subjective discretion of the agents.
 This memorandum was a clarification of already existing IRS positions to help its agents be more consistent.
 The IRS previously allowed – and encouraged – IRS agents to apply a single penalty across all years in some cases.

+Regardless, for those in the Ninth Circuit there is now precedent for consistent relief.
+But, taxpayers in other circuits will need to stand up for application of the IRS’s discretion first and then decide whether they want to try to set precedent in their circuit second.
 In any case where the IRS is considering which penalties to apply, how many, and how much, it is recommended that a taxpayer consult with a competent tax professional.

 Daniel W. Layton, the author of this post, is a former IRS trial attorney and former Federal prosecutor who was tasked with handling criminal tax prosecutions and civil litigation including tax refund suits, lien enforcement and foreclosures.
 As a tax attorney in private practice in Newport Beach, he uses his knowledge of IRS procedures and rules to keep the IRS in check and protect his clients’ rights.
 He may be contacted at (949) 301-9829.